AccessibleAI/cnvrg-capsule/readme.md

 ### Cnvrg Capsule - architecture
 Capsule has been designed as a stand alone tool, but it provides 3 interfaces for backup management.
-The backup management includes operations like automatic backup discovery, configuration of rotation and period, etc. And probably the most efficient way to use a capsule is in conjunction with `cnvrg-operator` and the `CnvrgApp` custom resource.
+The backup management includes operations like automatic backup discovery, configuration of rotation and period, etc. Probably the most efficient way to use a capsule is in conjunction with `cnvrg-operator` and the `CnvrgApp` custom resource.

 The interfaces,
 `CnvrgApp` scanner - capsule is capable to scan all the `CnvrgApp` instances in the cluster and build on top of its backup plan. (what to deploy, where to deploy, how often to deploy, etc..)